ariboyarsky/ML-Political-Methodology/README.md

 # ML-Political-Methodology
 This repo holds code for a paper which discusses applications of Machine Learning in Political Methodology.
+This repo is in the form of an R Studio Project.

 # Abstract
 The paper explores how recent advances in Machine Learning may be applied to inquiry in the field of Political Science.
 Specifically,